uyenphng9/st-youtube-analyzer/README.md

 # streamlitapp
-"""
-This streamlit application allows users to analyse and visualize Youtube channels.
+This streamlit application allows users to analyze and visualize Youtube channels.
-"""